-In recent years, the global energy market has been turned upside down as if in a hurricane.
-On the contrary: more hurricanes.
-The lockdowns due to Covid caused energy consumption to collapse in 2020, with a rebound the following year.
+In recent years the global energy market has been turned upside down like a hurricane.
+Indeed: more hurricanes.
+Covid lockdowns caused energy consumption to plummet in 2020, with a rebound the following year.

-At the beginning of 2022, however, with the start of the conflict in Ukraine, it created a domino effect that produced a complicated energy crisis and a resurgence of coal and emissions.
+In early 2022, however, the onset of conflict in Ukraine created a domino effect that produced a complicated energy crisis and a resurgence of coal and emissions.

-Now that the terrible "General Winter" is falling over Europe and this year is drawing to a close, we can detect signs that perhaps authorize us to less apocalyptic tones.
+Now that the terrible "General Winter" is descending on Europe and this year is coming to an end, we can detect signs that perhaps authorize us to adopt less apocalyptic tones.

-The use of coal has increased, but not as much as feared, and the boom in the renewables market has put a first (certainly, still insufficient) patch on emissions.
-Meanwhile, Europe has made rapid adjustments to its energy supplies and appears to be able to handle the likely demand for energy, at least this winter.
+The use of coal has increased, but not as much as feared, and the boom in the renewables market has put a first (admittedly still insufficient) patch on emissions.
+Meanwhile, Europe has made rapid adjustments to its energy supplies and appears to be able to manage the likely energy demand, at least this winter.

-The cold, meanwhile, is peeping out.
-And with it the peak of energy consumption.
+The cold, meanwhile, is making its appearance.
+And with it the peak in energy consumption.
 Driven by the demand for heating and electricity, and for the first time "orphan" of natural gas from Russia.

 The culmination of this rupture was the sabotage of one of the most important natural gas pipelines, the Nord Stream.